ibm-cloud-docs/power-iaas/network-use-cases.md

 #### Example
 {: #BGP-example}

  You have a database server that is running inside the pod.
 You need to access the database server from another application that resides outside the pod but within your corporate network.
-Layer 3 inbound access, you can route the traffic and apply your corporate firewall or routing rules to access the database server.
+With Layer 3 inbound access, you can route the traffic and apply your corporate firewall or routing rules to access the database server.
 The corporate network can access the pod subnets by using a BGP connection.

 Figure 3 describes the bidirectional external connectivity through BGP type of network setup.
 ![Bidirectional external connectivity through BGP](./figures/bi-dir-ext-conn-bgp.png "Bidirectional external connectivity through BGP"){: caption="Bidirectional external connectivity through BGP" caption-side="bottom"}